kensanata/nimi-mute/README.md

 - Filenames may contain spaces but not newlines as newlines mark the end of a request.

+- Filenames may not start with a greater-than character because that indicates your intention to write to the file.

 - Filenames may not end in whitespace as whitespace is trimmed at the end of a request.

+- Files may not be uploaded if they contain a line with nothing but a period on it because that indicates the end of the file.

 - There is no simple way to follow links: you either need client support, or send new, hand-crafted requests